Zirkelite

 Zirkelite is an oxide mineral with the chemical formula (Ca,Th,Ce)Zr(Ti,Nb)2O7.
 It occurs as well-formed fine sized isometric crystals.
 It is a black, brown or yellow mineral with a hardness of 5.5 and a specific gravity of 4.7.

 Name and discovery

 Zirkelite was first discovered in Brazil in 1895.
 It was named for German petrographer Ferdinand Zirkel (1838–1912).

 Occurrence

-Initial discovery was from the Jacupiranga carbonatite, Sao Paulo, Brazil.
+Initial discovery was from the Jacupiranga carbonatite, São Paulo, Brazil.
 It is also found in Canada, Kazakhstan, Norway, Russia, South Africa, the United Kingdom, and the United States.